15 Cat deterrents for gardens to keep them feline free

 This plant has a pungent odour that repels cats and other mammals from the garden.
 Seeds of Coleus Canina are fairly cheap and are available online and at most garden centres.

 #12 Get Off Cat And Dog Repellent Crystals

-Available a number of sizes, Get Off Cat And Dog Repellent Crystals are effective in all weather conditions.
+Available in several sizes, Get Off Cat And Dog Repellent Crystals are effective in all weather conditions.

 They work by slowly releasing a strong lemon odour that confuses cats and dogs sense of smell.
 Over time, pets will start to avoid these areas and instead head for places where they can detect evidence of previous fouling odours.

 You can use Get Off on lawns and flowerbeds, and even artificial turf.
-This isn’t the best long term solution as the cost will quickly add up, but can be effective over the short term.
+This isn’t the best long term solution as the cost will quickly add up.
+However, they can be effective over the short term.

 Several scents act as natural cat deterrents.
-For example, Lavender and Rosemary, while pleasing to humans are a big no-no for feline noses.
+Lavender and Rosemary, for example, are pleasing to humans, but a big no-no for feline noses.

 If you have a vegetable garden, try planting citronella, garlic, or chives.
 All are useful in cooking yet repel cats.
 So, it’s best to spread these throughout your veg patch.